OPEC says pumping hard to bring oil price down

 Iranian officials have said the country exported an average of 2.2 million bpd last year.

-The IEA, adviser to 28 industrialized countries and manager of their emergency oil stockpiles, last year tapped its members’ strategic oil reserves to cover shortages caused by the loss of Libyan exports.
+The IEA, adviser to 28 industrialized countries and manager of their emergency oil stockpiles, last year tapped is members’ strategic oil reserves to cover shortages caused by the loss of Libyan exports.

-There could be a case for releasing stocks if an unexpected event occurred, as with the civil war in Libya, although there is no reason currently to do so, given that the market is well supplied, Van der Hoeven said.
+There could be a case for releasing stocks if an unexpected event occurred, as with the civil war in Libya, although there was no reason currently to do so given that the market is well supplied, Van der Hoeven said.

 “At this moment, although prices are relatively high, it’s not the case,” she said.